Exact Conservation Laws of the Lorenz Attractor: Classification and Deterministic Prediction of Lobe-Switching Events: Systematic Extension of the Constructive Method

-This exhaustive analysis reveals that exactly 18 permutations yield valid invariants ($K_1$--$K_{18}$), while 6 permutations yield null results.
-The null permutations are precisely those beginning with the index 4 (the auxiliary variable $u$), for which the integrability conditions fail at the first step (Theorem~\ref{thm:null}).

-\emph{Classification by singularity structure.} The polynomial $p(x,y,z)$ appearing in the denominator of Eq.~\eqref{eq:u-derived} determines the singularity structure of the auxiliary evolution.
-Remarkably, the 18 valid permutations partition into exactly three families based on this polynomial: \begin{itemize} \item Permutations 1abc yield $p = y - x$ (Class~I) \item Permutations 2abc yield $p = y + x(z-\rho)$ (Class~II) \item Permutations 3abc yield $p = xy - \beta z$ (Class~III) \end{itemize} This classification by regularization polynomial, rather than by permutation index alone, is the fundamental organizing principle.
-The correspondence between leading permutation index and class holds for the uniform-sign family explored here, but more general ansätze are classified solely by their regularization polynomial (see Sec.~\ref{sec:original}).
+\emph{Classification by singularity structure.} The polynomial $p(x,y,z)$ appearing in the coupling term $p \cdot u$ of the invariant candidate determines the singularity structure.
+Before regularization, the auxiliary variable $u$ satisfies an evolution equation of the form $\dot{u} = F(x,y,z)u + G(x,y,z)$, where both $F$ and $G$ contain factors of $1/(x-y)$, $1/(y+x(z-\rho))$, or $1/(xy - \beta z)$ depending on the class.
+The regularization $v = p \cdot u$ removes these singularities.
+Remarkably, the 18 valid permutations partition into exactly three families based on the regularization polynomial: \begin{itemize} \item Permutations 1abc yield $p = y - x$ (Class~I) \item Permutations 2abc yield $p = y + x(z-\rho)$ (Class~II) \item Permutations 3abc yield $p = xy - \beta z$ (Class~III) \end{itemize} This classification by regularization polynomial is the fundamental organizing principle.

-It should be emphasized that the permutation-based construction provides \emph{sufficient} conditions for the existence of conserved quantities, not necessary ones.
-There may exist history-dependent invariants of the Lorenz system that do not arise from any permutation ansatz.
-The present systematic exploration exhausts the permutation-based family but does not preclude the existence of structurally different invariants constructed by other methods.